-Previously in this series: What's available in the used-truck-warranty market
+Previously in this package: What's available in the used-truck-warranty market

 Owner-operators tend to have strong opinions one way or another about used truck warranties -- a fact that’s not lost on the used-truck warranty industry.